 Recycling cardboard saves precious resources (e.g. trees) and reduces our dependence on non-renewable resources and fossil fuels (e.g. oil).

 The cardboard recycling process creates jobs within the green economy and encourages sustainable practices.
 Recycling and reusing materials help improve our quality of life and the environment.

 Common Uses of Cardboard

-Cardboard is industrially prefabricated boxes, primarily used for packaging goods and materials.
-Cardboard is a strong, durable and recyclable material that is made from trees and glue.
+Cardboard is industrially prefabricated boxes primarily used for packaging goods and materials.
+Cardboard is a strong, durable, recyclable material made from trees and glue.

 The cardboard gained popularity because of its lightweight nature, easy handling, and its environmental benefits.
-They are one of the most popular materials used in the packaging and shipping industry.
+They are among the most popular materials used in the packaging and shipping industry.

-Most cardboard that is in circulation is produced from on average 70% to 90% recycled materials.
+Most cardboard in circulation is produced from, on average, 70% to 90% recycled materials.
 There are even some cardboard boxes in circulation that are made from 100% of recycled materials.

 Two main types of cardboard: